DelMitch/sandbox/README.md

 # sandbox
 shovel and pail belong in the sandbox

-shovel is in the sandbox
+shovel is in the sandbox, too